 A limited liability corporation (LLC) does not have a formal board of directors.
 Instead, the owners of the LLC, act as an informal board of directors and are often referred to as a board of advisors.
 The owners play a natural executive oversight role for the LLC because of their financial interest in the company.

-At bare minimum, all board members regardless of the type of organization must:
+At a bare minimum, all board members, regardless of the type of organization, must:

-The board may be responsible for creating and reviewing the mission and purpose statements that articulates the organization’s goals, means, and primary constituents served.
+The board may be responsible for creating and reviewing the mission and purpose statements that articulate the organization’s goals, means, and primary constituents served.
 Boards must actively participate in an overall strategic planning process and monitoring of the plan’s goals.
-As part of this, they may also monitor the organizations’ programs and services to determine which are consistent with the organization’s mission and monitor their effectiveness.
+As part of this, they may also monitor the organization’s programs and services to determine which are consistent with the organization’s mission and monitor their effectiveness.

 Boards need to ensure that they’re protecting the organization’s assets and managing them responsibly, including carrying out its fiduciary responsibilities.
 For example, a board should work with the chief financial officer to establish a budget, ensure proper controls are in place for incoming and outgoing funds and review the organization’s financial statements.
 This may also include establishing an audit committee and completing an internal audit every year.